The Picard group of the universal moduli space of vector bundles on stable curves: The universal moduli space .

 is locally constant on $H_{k,i}$.
 Now $\pi: H_{k,i}\rightarrow S''$ is projective.
 So the projection on $S''$ of the connected components of

 such that $\chi$ is negative is a closed subscheme.
-Its complement in $S$ is open and, by Remark \ref{balcon}(v), it contains $s$ and defines a family of properly balanced vector bundles over semistable curves. \end{proof}
+Its complement in $S$ is open and, by Lemma \ref{balcon}(iii), it contains $s$ and defines a family of properly balanced vector bundles over semistable curves. \end{proof}